aiven/devportal/docs/platform/howto/attach-vpc-aws-tgw.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To attach a VPC to a Transit Gateway in a different account, the AWS account ID must be included.
-This ID is 12-digits and will be referred below to as ``$user_account_id``.
+This ID is 12-digits and will be referred to below as ``$user_account_id``.
 In addition the ID of the Transit Gateway itself is needed.
-This is has the format ``tgw-...`` with the dots being 17 hexadecimal characters.
+This has the format ``tgw-...`` with the dots being 17 hexadecimal characters.
 It will be referred to as ``$user_tgw_id``.

 Share the AWS Transit Gateway with the Aiven AWS account